drcika/apc-extension/README.md

 Configures the Electron window

-For detailed information on available configurations, refer to the [Electron BrowserWindow documentation](https://www.electronjs.org/docs/latest/api/browser-window#new-browserwindowoptions)
+For detailed configuration info, refer to [Electron BrowserWindow documentation](https://www.electronjs.org/docs/latest/api/browser-window#new-browserwindowoptions)

 > **Warning** <br>
 > Be careful with the "apc.electron" configuration, as incorrect parameters may disrupt VSCode or VSCodium startup.